What constitutes marriage according to the Bible?

 Question: "What constitutes marriage according to the Bible?"

-Answer: The Bible nowhere explicitly states at what exact point God considers a couple to be married.
-There are three common viewpoints: 1) God only considers a couple married when they are legally married.
-2) A couple is married in God’s eyes when they have completed some kind of formal wedding ceremony.
-3) God considers a couple to be married at the moment they engage in sexual intercourse.
+Answer: The Bible nowhere explicitly states at what exact point God considers a man and a woman to be married.
+There are three common viewpoints: 1) God only considers a man and a woman married when they are legally married—that is, they become husband and wife in the eyes of the law.
+2) A man and a woman are married in God’s eyes when they have completed some kind of formal wedding ceremony involving covenantal vows.
+3) God considers a man and a woman to be married at the moment they engage in sexual intercourse.
 Let’s look at each of the three views and evaluate the strengths and weaknesses of each.

 However, there are some weaknesses and potential problems with this view.
 First, marriage existed before any government was organized.
 For thousands of years, people were getting married with no such thing as a marriage license.
 Second, even today, there are some countries that have no governmental recognition of marriage, and/or no legal requirements for marriage.
 Third, there are some governments that place unbiblical requirements on a marriage before it is legally recognized.
-As an example, some countries require a wedding to be held in a Catholic church, according to Catholic teachings, and overseen by a Catholic priest.
+As an example, some countries require weddings to be held in a Catholic church, according to Catholic teachings, and overseen by a Catholic priest.
 Obviously, for those who have strong disagreements with the Catholic Church and the Catholic understanding of marriage as a sacrament, it would be unbiblical to submit to being married in the Catholic Church.
+Fourth, to make the legitimacy of the marriage union solely dependent on government statutes is to indirectly sanction the statutory definition of marriage, which may fluctuate.

-2) A couple is married in God’s eyes when they have completed some kind of formal wedding ceremony.
+2) A man and a woman are married in God’s eyes when they have completed some kind of formal wedding ceremony.
 Some interpreters understand God’s bringing Eve to Adam (Genesis 2:22) as God’s overseeing the first wedding “ceremony”—the modern practice of a father giving away his daughter at a wedding reflects God’s action in Eden.
 In John chapter 2, Jesus attended a wedding ceremony.
 Jesus would not have attended such an event if He did not approve of what was occurring.
-Jesus’ attending a wedding ceremony by no means indicates that God requires a wedding ceremony, but it does indicate that a wedding ceremony is acceptable in God’s sight.
+Jesus’ presence at a wedding ceremony by no means indicates that God requires a wedding ceremony, but it does indicate that a wedding ceremony is acceptable in God’s sight.
 Nearly every culture in the history of humanity has observed some kind of formal wedding ceremony.
-In every culture there is an event, action, covenant, or proclamation that is recognized as declaring a man and woman to be married.
+In every culture there is an event, action, covenant, vow, or proclamation that is recognized as declaring a man and woman to be married.

 We know that God does not equate sexual intercourse with marriage based on the fact that the Old Testament often distinguishes a wife from a concubine.
 For example, 2 Chronicles 11:21 describes one king’s family life: “Rehoboam loved Maakah daughter of Absalom more than any of his other wives and concubines.
-In all, he had eighteen wives and sixty concubines, twenty-eight sons and sixty daughters.”
+In all, he had eighteen wives and sixty concubines.”
 In this verse, concubines who had sexual intercourse with King Rehoboam are not considered wives and are mentioned as a separate category.

 Also, 1 Corinthians 7:2 indicates that sex before marriage is immorality.
 If sexual intercourse causes a couple to become married, it could not be considered immoral, as the couple would be considered married the moment they engaged in sexual intercourse.
 There is absolutely no biblical basis for an unmarried couple to have sex and then declare themselves to be married, thereby declaring all future sexual relations to be moral and God-honoring.

 So, what constitutes marriage in God’s eyes?
-It would seem that the following principles should be followed: 1) As long as the requirements are reasonable and not against the Bible, a couple should seek whatever formal governmental recognition is available.
-2) A couple should follow whatever cultural and familial practices are typically employed to recognize a couple as “officially married.”
-3) If possible, a couple should consummate the marriage sexually, fulfilling the physical aspect of the “one flesh” principle.
+It would seem that the following principles should be followed: 1) As long as the requirements are reasonable and not against the Bible, a man and a woman should seek whatever formal governmental recognition is available.
+2) A man and a woman should follow whatever cultural, familial, and covenantal practices are typically employed to recognize a couple as “officially married.”
+3) If possible, a man and a woman should consummate the marriage sexually, fulfilling the physical aspect of the “one flesh” principle.

 What if one or more of these principles are not fulfilled?
 Is such a couple still considered married in God’s eyes?
 Ultimately, that is between the couple and God.
 God knows our hearts (1 John 3:20).
 God knows the difference between a true marriage covenant and an attempt to justify sexual immorality.